muhammadzainqazi/muhammadzainqazi/README.md

 <img src="https://img.shields.io/badge/🧑 about Me-black.svg?&style=for-the-badge&logo=NuxtJS&logoColor=white" alt="About Me" />

-Software Engineer with proven abilities of developing an efficient, reliable, portable and maintainable software.
-Seeking for a position as a Software Engineer at Software companies to pace up the development of UIs with innovative ideas.
+Data Engineer with proven abilities of developing an efficient, reliable, portable and maintainable Data and ETL pipelines.
+Seeking for a position as a Data Engineer/ETL developer at Software companies to pace up the development of ETL's with innovative ideas.

 ## <img alt="Skills" src="https://img.shields.io/badge/ 📚 skills-black.svg?&style=for-the-badge&logo=Skills&logoColor=white" />